Adeyemi0/Customer-Survey/README.md

 ## Challenges
 The issues faced are as follows:
-1. The demography dashboard is not interactive for us to glean insights and create the detailed report we need.
+1. The demography dashboard is not interactive for the company to glean insights hence the need to create the detailed report.
-2. The tool did not provide any meaningful report on the main surveyed opinion (Ranking reasons why customers may want to stop using their bankers).
+2. The tool did not provide any meaningful report on the main surveyed opinion (Ranking reasons why customers may want to stop using their banks).

 ## Requirement
 The company needs help to surmount the challenges listed above using Microsoft Power BI to enable us easily to share with relevant stakeholders.